-If you have a question but can’t find the answer here, feel free to contact us at [email protected] Alternatively, use the chat function here on the website or when you're signed in to your Legal Monster account.
-Just look for the chat icon in the corner.
+If you have a question but can’t find the answer here, feel free to contact us at [email protected] Alternatively, use the contact function here on the website or when you're signed in to your Openli account.
+Just look for the message icon in the lower right corner.

-What you can do, however, is to attach the shield to the very bottom of your website.
+You can also attach the shield to the very bottom of your website.
 That way, it is not constantly visible, floating on the screen, but can still be accessed easily when your users scroll down to the bottom of your page.

-You can change this setting by signing in to your Legal Monster dashboard > then selecting Widgets > Cookie widget > Edit Widget > Widget layout and here choosing where you want the shield to stick to.
+You can change this setting by signing in to your Openli dashboard > then selecting Widgets > Cookie widget > Edit Widget > Widget layout and here choosing where you want the shield to stick to.

 The languages supported on our Cookie Free plan are English, Danish, Norwegian, Swedish, Spanish, French, Finnish, Dutch and German.
 The default installation language is English but by following this guide, you can easily change the widget language to one of the other language options.

 We support many other languages on our paid plans.
 If your preferred language is not listed above, please contact us at [email protected] and we’ll be happy to help.

 How do I change the colours of the widget?

 Color customisation is a great way to infuse your branding to your cookie pop-up and make it a more cohesive part of your website.
 Simply use our widget builder to easily add your brand colours.
 You can access the widget builder by logging on to your Openli account > selecting Widgets > then locating your Cookie Widget and clicking the green customisation button.